 My old pair weren’t especially ethical, but I did get A LOT of wear out of them.
 Whilst a part of me is tempted to buy a pair from the same shop, a bigger part of me wants a new pair of wellies with ethical credentials.
-The trouble is ethical wellies are a bit thin on the ground.
+The trouble is ethical wellies are extremely thin on the ground.

 My first thought was Hunters as I know that they’re as Scottish as they come.
 Or rather, they were as Scottish as they come.
-After a bit of research I found that the company was sold to an American buyer in 2006, who then in 2008 relocated their production of welly boots from Scotland to China in 2008.
+After a bit of research, I found that the company was sold to an American buyer in 2006.
+The new owners relocated their production of welly boots from Scotland to China in 2008.

-As I’ve done quite a bit of research for myself, I thought I’d share my finds in case anyone else is in the market for ethical wellies.
-I know we’re coming into summer, so hopefully wellies season is behind us for at least a little while.
-In Scotland you just never can tell though, and you know what Billy says about wellies!
+As I’ve done quite a bit of research for myself, I thought I’d share my finds in case anyone else needs to compromise, and requires a pair of ethical wellies.
+I know we’re coming into summer, so hopefully, wellies season is behind us for at least a little while.
+In Scotland, you just never can tell though, and you know what Billy says about wellies!

 Aigle is one brand to look at for welly boots, as some Aigle wellies are handmade in France using natural rubber.
 As I mentioned before, the entire boot is not made from 100% natural rubber, so cannot be recycled at the end of their life.

 Please also note that not all Aigle wellies are made in France.
 This page highlights its current range that is made in France.
 Others seem to be made in China.